pvdabeel/prolog/Documentation/Tests/README.md

 This test case is designed to assess the prover's ability to detect a USE flag conflict that is hidden several layers deep in the dependency graph.
 The two main dependency branches ('liba' and 'libb') converge on 'core-utils' with contradictory requirements for the 'feature_x' USE flag.

-**Expected:** The prover must trace the entire dependency tree and identify that 'core-utils' is required with both 'feature_x' enabled and disabled simultaneously.
-As this is a logical contradiction, the prover should fail to produce a valid installation proof.
+**Expected:** The prover must trace the entire dependency tree and identify that `core-utils` is required with `feature_x` both enabled (via `libc`) and disabled (via `libd`) simultaneously.
+This Enable/Disable conflict produces a domain assumption with a USE flag conflict descriptor.
+Exit code 2.

 ![test46](test46/test46.svg)